caltechlibrary/pokapi/README.md

 ## Usage

-Pokapi currently provides a basic interface to retrieve records using identifiers that can be Folio instance identifiers, item barcodes, or EDS accession numbers.
+Pokapi currently provides a basic interface to retrieve records using identifiers that can be FOLIO instance identifiers, item barcodes, or EDS accession numbers.
 To use Pokapi, first create a `Folio` object with parameters that provide the Okapi URL for your instance, an Okapi API token, and a tenant id.
 Assuming that the values are stored in separate variables named `the_okapi_url`, `the_okapi_token`, and `the_tenant_id`, the following code will create a `Folio` object:
 ```python
 from pokapi import Folio, FolioRecord